penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 Make sure the settings reflect your environment's database configuration.

-???+ note
+---

+### Configuring the Zabbix server for PostgreSQL

+We are ready to install both the Zabbix server and the web server.
+Keep in mind that the web server doesn't need to be installed on the same machine as the Zabbix server; they can be hosted on separate systems if desired.

+To install the Zabbix server components for PostgreSQL, run the following command:

+!!! info "install zabbix server"

+    Red Hat

+    ```yaml
+    dnf install zabbix-server-pgsql
+    ```

+    Ubuntu

+    ```yaml
+    sudo apt install zabbix-server-pgsql
+    ```

+After successfully installing the Zabbix server packages, we need to configure the Zabbix server to connect to the database.
+This requires modifying the Zabbix server configuration file.
+Open the `/etc/zabbix/zabbix_server.conf` file and update the following lines to match your database configuration:

+!!! info "Edit zabbix server config"

+    Red Hat, SUSE and Ubuntu
+    ```bash
+    sudo vi /etc/zabbix/zabbix_server.conf
+    ```

+    ```ini
+    DBHost=<database-host>
+    DBName=<database-name>
+    DBSchema=<database-schema>
+    DBUser=<database-user>
+    DBPassword=<database-password>
+    ```

+Replace `database-host`, `database-name`, `database-user`,`database-schema` and `database-password` with the appropriate values for your setup.
+This ensures that the Zabbix server can communicate with your database.

+Ensure that there is no # (comment symbol) in front of the configuration parameters, as Zabbix will treat lines beginning with # as comments, ignoring them during execution.
+Additionally, double-check for duplicate configuration lines; if there are multiple lines with the same parameter, Zabbix will use the value from the last occurrence.

+For our setup, the configuration will look like this:

+!!! info "Example config"

+    ```yaml
+    DBHost=<ip or dns of your PostgreSQL server>
+    DBName=zabbix
+    DBSchema=zabbix_server
+    DBUser=zabbix-srv
+    DBPassword=<your super secret password>
+    DBPort=5432
+    ```

+In this example:

+- DBHost refers to the host where your database is running (use localhost if it's on the same machine).
+- DBName is the name of the Zabbix database.
+- DBUser is the database user.
+- DBPassword is the password for the database user.

+Make sure the settings reflect your environment's database configuration.

+---

+### Allow Zabbix server to use additional configuration files

 The Zabbix server configuration file offers an option to include additional configuration files for custom parameters.
 For a production environment, it's often best to avoid altering the original configuration file directly.
 Instead, you can create and include a separate configuration file for any additional or modified parameters.
 This approach ensures that your original configuration file remains untouched, which is particularly useful when performing upgrades or managing configurations with tools like Ansible, Puppet, or SaltStack.

-To enable this feature, remove the # from the line:
+To enable this feature, add the next line `/etc/zabbix/zabbix_server.conf`:

 !!! info ""

-    ```yaml
+    ```ini
     # Include=/usr/local/etc/zabbix_server.conf.d/*.conf
+    Include=/etc/zabbix_server/zabbix_server.d/*.conf
     ```

-Ensure the path `/usr/local/etc/zabbix_server.conf.d/` exists and create a custom configuration file in this directory.
+The path `/etc/zabbix_server/zabbix_server.d/` should already be created by the installed package, but ensure it really exists and create a custom configuration file in this directory.
 This file should be readable by the `zabbix` user.
 By doing so, you can add or modify parameters without modifying the default configuration file, making system management and upgrades smoother.

+---

+### Starting the Zabbix server

 With the Zabbix server configuration updated to connect to your database, you can now start and enable the Zabbix server service.
 Run the following command